-Considering a major project, such as an extension or house renovation?
-Planning permission, also known as planning consent, is the formal permission from a local authority for the erection or alteration of a building.
+Planning permission, also known as planning consent, is the formal permission from a local authority for the erection or alteration of a building, and it's something you'll almost certainly need if you're considering a major project.
 It is also required for a change of use of buildings or land.

 Do you need planning permission?

 Certain types of project don’t require express planning permission as they qualify under permitted development rights (PD).
 In recent years, the government has extended what is permissible under PD in a bid to speed up the planning process.
 As a general rule, PD rights cover minor extensions, demolition and certain changes of use, such as a loft, garage or cellar conversions.

 However, is always worth checking with your local council to find out what is likely to be accepted, and double checking the government planning portal to see restrictions.
 In a bid to speed up the planning process, the maximum size allowed for a single-storey extension has been doubled until 2019.

 It means you can add an eight-metre extension to a detached house or a six-metre extension to a detached property without planning permission.
 While most houses have PD rights, flats and maisonettes do not, so planning permission is required.
 PD rights are also reduced in Conservation Areas, National Parks and Areas of Outstanding Natural Beauty, but not in the Green Belt.

 Applying for a certificate of lawfulness

 If you want to be completely certain your project is lawful, you can apply to your local authority for a certificate of lawful development.
 This proves that the development is legal, and can be important when you come to sell.

 An application needs to be submitted to your local authority.
 The forms are typically the same across all local authorities and can be accessed, completed and uploaded via planningportal.co.uk.
 You will need to submit scaled plans of your proposal and a location plan based on an up-to-date ordnance survey map.
 Scroll to the end of this page to see a flow chart of the process.

 What does planning permission cost?